CLI reference

 launchable verify

-In order to avoid disrupting your CI/test process, the Launchable CLI is designed to tolerate & recover from service disruptions and other recoverable error conditions by falling back to no-op.
+To avoid disrupting your CI/test process, the Launchable CLI is designed to tolerate and recover from service disruptions and other recoverable error conditions by falling back to no-op.
 This is an intentional design, but the downside is that such transparent failures can make troubleshooting difficult.

 Therefore, we recommend you keep launchable verify || true in a recognizable spot in your CI process.
 This way, when you suspect a problem in Launchable, you can check the output of this command as a starting point.